Benjamin-Cadell/ACID_v2/docs/installation.rst

 Testing the installation
 ==========================

 Test your installation by running our test file in the test directory using pytest_.
-This may take a while but should run without any errors if the installation has gone smoothly.
+This may take a while (~1-2 min) but should run without any errors if the installation has gone smoothly.

 .. _pytest: https://docs.pytest.org/en/7.4.x/contents.html